 In this article, we take a closer look at how people who are eligible to adjust status should prepare this form and the supporting materials.

 (Note: If you have ever been in removal proceedings, you might not be eligible to apply for a green card at this time, or ever.
-Be sure to consult with an immigration attorney for a full analysis.)
+Consult with an immigration attorney for a full analysis.)

-Also in Part 1, the question on "Date of Last Arrival" really means your most recent entry to the United States.
+In the "Recent Immigration History" portion of Part 1, the question on "Date of Last Arrival" means your most recent entry to the United States.
 Many applicants get confused and enter the date when they first came, but if you have since made even a short trip outside the U.S., you need to enter that date here.
-Providing your I-94 number is important because it helps prove that you entered with a visa or on the Visa Waiver Program (VWP);which is, for some applicants, crucial to proving their eligibility to adjust status instead of going through consular processing.
+Providing your I-94 number is important because it helps prove that you entered with a visa or on the Visa Waiver Program (VWP); which is, for some applicants, crucial to proving their eligibility to adjust status instead of going through consular processing.

-You don't need to fill in "current immigration status" unless it has changed, with or without USCIS permission.
+You don't need to fill in "Current immigration status" unless it has changed since when you last arrived in the U.S., with or without USCIS permission.
 If you are still in valid visa or other status (such as "B-1 visitor," "F-1 student," "K-1 fiance," or "asylee"), enter that.
-Or you could enter "OOS" for "out of status" if your permitted stay under your visa has expired, or "EWI" for "entered without inspection," if you never had a visa or permitted entry.
+Or you could enter "OOS" for "out of status" if your permitted stay has expired, or "EWI" for "entered without inspection," if you never had a visa or permitted entry.

 In Part 2, you will need to choose the basis of your eligibility for a U.S. green card.
 For most family and employment-based candidates, the answer is one of the boxes in "1.a."
 But consult an immigration attorney if you're not sure.